aws-samples/example-permissions-boundary/README.md

 ## About Permissions Boundaries

-Permissions boundaries are policies that can be attached to IAM users and roles that define their maximum entitlements.
+Permissions boundaries are additional IAM policies that can be attached to IAM entities (users and roles), and limit the maximum entitlements of the entity.
 IAM permissions boundaries can only deny entitlements with either an implicit (entitlement is not present in the permissions boundary) or explicit (there is a deny statement in the permissions boundary) deny, and cannot be used to grant an entitlement.

+Permissions boundaries are an IAM policy defined in the just same way as other IAM policies, however when used as a permission boundary the policy will apply constraints to the entity to which they are attached.

 To learn more about permissions boundaries, refer to the AWS documentation link below.